 NSDA will work with key lawmakers to advance legislation to establish a first-ever, formal definition of “special district” in federal law.
 This would also require the White House Office of Management and Budget to issue guidance to federal agencies requiring special districts to be recognized as local governments for the purpose of federal financial assistance determinations.

-inginging dinging ng
+Public Finance

+NSDA supports reinstating or expanding public financing tools that help special districts secure essential project funding.
+This includes reauthorizing Build America Bonds, expanding private activity bonds, restoring advance refunding bonds, and protecting the tax-exempt status of municipal bonds; it also includes active participation in the Public Finance Network on issues such as limiting costly mandates associated with the Federal Debt Transparency Act.

 U.S. Census Bureau

-After enacting the Act, NSDA will work with Congress to direct sufficient resources to the U.S. Census Bureau to ensure that special districts are accurately counted in local government data sets.
+After enacting the Act, NSDA will work with Congress to direct sufficient resources to the U.S. Census Bureau to ensure that special districts are accurately counted in local government data sets, which are often critical to access federal funding opportunities.

 Federal Funding Opportunities